mateothegreat/terraform-kubernetes-ghost/README.md

 * Service
 * Ingress

+> See the accompanying blog post at https://matthewdavis.io/highly-available-ghost-blog-on-kubernetes!

 # Example

 The following will create two deployments for each site listed in the sites list: